oxinabox/Kaldi-Notes/tidigits/eval.md

 The commandline programs in question can be found in `/kaldi-trunk/src/latbibin`

 The Latices are output during the decoding into `<decode-dir>`.
 Into a numbered gzipped file. eg `lat.10.gz`.
-Don't bother unzipping them -- the internal files are binary also.
+The number corrisponds to the Job number (because the data has been distributed to multiple processes).
+Each contains a single binery file.
 Each of these archieves containes many latices - one for each utterance.

 Commands to work with them take the general form of: